 As Americans, we can probably note in detail, many moments in history where we have stood in our tracks and witnessed outward and blatant inequities taking place.
 Seeing it affect those we love, whether inadvertently due to our own implicit biases and privilege, or at the hands of others - those moments taught us that there is a bigger system at work continually widening the disparities for marginalized populations.

 As human service professionals, we have witnessed, on a daily basis, the inequities exist for our neighbors – in all areas of their lives.
 Where unless we are hyper focused on diverse, equitable and inclusive policies and practices, it is likely we all have internal procedures that continue to perpetuate these cycles of inequity.
-This is why our organization, United Partners for Human Services (UPHS), initiated steps last Summer to assist in strengthening the internal infrastructure of the human services sector by creating a Diversity, Equity and Inclusion (DEI) Taskforce that spent the last nine months developing this guidebook and toolkit that supports DEI within an individual organization and our collective network.
+This is why our organization, United Partners for Human Services (UPHS), initiated steps in the Summer of 2020 to assist in strengthening the internal infrastructure of the human services sector by creating a Diversity, Equity and Inclusion (DEI) Taskforce that spent the last nine months developing this guidebook and toolkit that supports DEI within an individual organization and our collective network.

 As a guiding principle of this work, the UPHS board adopted the position that “If your human service work isn’t anti-racist, it isn’t human service work.”
 This position serves as the foundation and baseline for everything we do and the understanding its intersection through our strategic priorities, initiatives and activities.
 Additionally, within our current/future strategic plan this statement will guide the activities within each category to center how we approach and address inequities.